jeweller1980stepanets/cordova-neura-plugin/README.md

 Due to a fact the cordova-neura-plugin is based on NeuraSDK.framework, and the framework is distributed separately from the plugin, please perform following steps to set up the environment correctly.

 1. Download <a href="https://github.com/NeuraLabs/cordova-neura-plugin.git">Neura Cordova Plugin</a>
-2. Download <a href="https://dev.theneura.com/docs/guide/ios/setup">Neura SDK framework</a> and unzip the content.
+2. Download <a href="https://dev.theneura.com/docs/guide/ios/setup">Neura SDK framework</a> and unzip the contents.
-3. Copy 'NeuraSDK.framework' from 'Release-universal' folder to previously downloaded 'path/to/cordova-neura-plugin/' folder.
+3. Copy 'NeuraSDK.framework' from the 'Release-universal' folder to previously downloaded 'path/to/cordova-neura-plugin/' folder.
 4. Download <a href="https://github.com/NeuraLabs/NeuraSampleCordova.git">NeuraSampleCordova application</a>.
 5. cd to application folder
 6. Add iOS platform to the application: